minio/docs/source/reference/minio-mc/mc-mirror.rst

 Continuously Mirror S3 Bucket to an S3-Compatible Host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc mirror` with :mc-cmd:`~mc mirror --watch` to continuously mirror objects in a bucket on one S3-compatible host to another S3-compatible host where objects added to or deleted from the bucket are added to or deleted from the host.f
+Use :mc:`mc mirror` with :mc-cmd:`~mc mirror --watch` to continuously mirror objects in a bucket on one S3-compatible host to another S3-compatible host where objects added to or deleted from the bucket are added to or deleted from the host.

 .. code-block::
    :class: copyable